 The CH7303 is capable of being operated as in one of several bypass modes for driving monitors requiring component video signals (HDTV, multi-sync monitors, etc.).
 All modes make use of the same set of DAC's, and therefore cannot be used simultaneously.
 Table 2 describes the possible operating modes.
 A 'p' following a number in the Input Scan Type column indicates a progressive scan (non-interlaced) input where the number indicates the active number of lines per frame.
-An 'i' following a number in the Input Scan Type column indicates the active number of lines per frame.
+An 'i' following a number in the Input Scan Type column indicates an interlaced input where the number indicates the active number of lines per frame.
 Detailed descriptions of each of the operating modes follows Table 2.